drbals/drbals/README.md

 ## Hi there 👋

 - 🔭 I’m currently a Grad student in CS at Purdue
-- 🌱 I’m mastering concepts in Deep Learning and Natural Language Processing
+- 🌱 I’m learning concepts in Natural Language Processing and Data engineering
-- 💬 Ask me about french press coffee, or how to make the perfect veggie salad!
+- 💬 Ask me about french press coffee!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When the system gets too buggy, I switch to debugging my muscles instead!